devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ## GitKraken

-GitKraken is a Git GUI client for Windows, Mac and Linux.
+GitKraken is a Git GUI client for Windows, Mac, and Linux.
 It helps developers become more productive and efficient with Git.
 It's free for non-commercial use. (**Need a Pro license to connect to Azure Devops**)

 GitKraken simplifies complicated commands into drag and drop actions.
 It makes working with remote repositories easier through integrations with GitHub, Bitbucket and GitLab.
 It allows you to resolve merge conflicts without ever leaving the app.
 And it supports Gitflow, Git Hooks, LFS, and more. [source](https://www.producthunt.com/posts/gitkraken-4)